 Continuing Education & Development for Nurses, College of Nursing

 PAYMENT, CANCELLATION AND REFUND POLICY

 Please note that we accept payment only by credit card or institutional/company cheque payable to the University of Saskatchewan.
 Registrations will not be processed until payment is received.

-Refund policy: Cancellations must be received in writing (mail or e-mail) to firstname.lastname@example.org two weeks prior to the first day of the workshop and will be subject to an administration fee of $100.00 + GST plus the cost of STABLE Manual ($70.00 + GST).
-Refunds will not be considered within 2 weeks of the course.
+Refund policy: Cancellations must be received in writing (mail or e-mail) to email@example.com by January 12, 2018 and will be subject to an administration fee of $60.00 + GST plus the cost of STABLE Manual ($70.00 + GST).
+Refunds will not be considered after January 12, 2018.
 Continuing Medical Education cannot accept registration substitutions.
 The University of Saskatchewan, Division of Continuing Medical Education reserves the right to cancel the course due to insufficient registration or circumstances beyond our control.
 Each registrant will be notified with a full refund following.
 Continuing Medical Education, College of Medicine, University of Saskatchewan is not responsible for any other costs including, but not limited to, airline or hotel penalties.